omerbenamram/evtx/README.md

 - libevtx (https://github.com/libyal/libevtx)

-   This library is written in C, so I initially expected it to be faster than my implementation originally.
+   This library is written in C, so I initially expected it to be faster than my implementation.

    It clocks in about 6x faster than PyPy.